 However, before the replacement of the habit, we would have to help the addicts understand how nothing can help them escape the issues they may be trying to run away from unless they face it eventually.
 Our role would be to help them build the courage to face these issues by helping them realize the absolute power they have within them.
 This way, we are able to reprogram their minds to change the idea that they are helpless.

 When this is done, their quest to run to the contents of a bottle or in the temporary euphoria the behaviour provides wanes.
 They are taught to rather look within themselves and draw out strength to fight on.
-This way, they can survive on their own without us with time.

 Any approach we use at solving addictions without helping them realize their inner strength, and how much stronger they are than the underlying pain, can as well make them put trust in another external force again, or become too dependent on others for help.